 A few tips

-- I haven’t added any because I’m a vegetarian, but if you feel like it, you can fry some ham, sweet ham or any other ingredient you like, I’m sure it’ll do very well too.
+- I haven’t added because I’m a vegetarian, but if you feel like frying a little ham, sweet ham or any other ingredient that you feel like, I’m sure it will also do very well.

-- The sauce better rest five minutes before serving.
+- The best sauce to rest five minutes before serving

-- As a starter it is a great dish and you will look great with your colleagues.
+- As a starter, it’s a magnificent dish and you’ll look great with your colleagues.

-And by the way, if you’re doing well, leave me a comment on the experience.
+And by the way, if you are doing well, leave me a comment with the experience.
 I hope you cook them.
 Thank you and…